Elearnmarkets - Financial Market Learning

 1. First, we need to calculate the period’s Typical Price = (High + Low + Close)/3

 2. Next, Money Flow is calculated by multiplying the period’s Typical Price by the volume.
 Money Flow = Typical Price * Volume.
 One should note that if today’s Typical Price is greater than yesterday’s Typical Price, it is considered Positive Money Flow.
-So, if today’s price is less, then it is considered Negative Money Flow.
+So, if today’s price is less, then it is considered a Negative Money Flow.
 Where Positive Money Flow is the sum of the Positive Money over the specified number of periods and Negative Money Flow is the sum of the Negative Money over the specified number of periods.

 3. The Money Ratio is then calculated by dividing the Positive Money Flow by the Negative Money Flow.
 Thus, Money Ratio = Positive Money Flow / Negative Money Flow